Jon Gaunt: Radio presenter

 Gaunt then ran the Livingston Forum in West Lothian, Scotland for a year, before returning to Coventry where a chance meeting with Moz Dee, who later became the programme director at Talksport, led to his being persuaded to audition for the local radio station for which Dee worked, BBC Coventry & Warwickshire.

-Gaunt has worked for many radio stations, including BBC Three Counties Radio, BBC WM, BBC London 94.9, BBC Coventry & Warwickshire and Talksport.
+Gaunt has worked for many radio stations, including BBC Three Counties Radio, BBC Radio WM, BBC London 94.9, BBC Coventry & Warwickshire and Talksport.
 Gaunt's BBC Three Counties show was awarded three Sony Radio Academy Gold Award in 2001.

 Gaunt hosted a mid-morning current affairs show on Talksport.
-On 18 November 2008 it was announced that Talksport had terminated Gaunt's contract following an interview with Redbridge Council's Michael Stark on 7 November, in which Gaunt branded Councillor Stark a "Nazi", and "an ignorant pig" live on air in a discussion about whether smokers should be allowed to foster children in care.
+On 18 November 2008 it was announced that Talksport had terminated Gaunt's contract following an interview with Redbridge Council's Michael Stark on 7 November, in which Gaunt branded Councillor Stark a "health Nazi", and "an ignorant pig" live on air in a discussion about whether smokers should be allowed to foster children in care.
 Gaunt felt that the policy was draconian and would leave children in care, where he believed that they would be in much more danger.
 He had criticised Redbridge Council in similar terms in his Sun newspaper column that morning.
 Ofcom later found Talksport in "breach of broadcasting rules" as a result of the incident and Jon Gaunt's appeal failed.
 "The broadcast was undoubtedly highly offensive to Mr Stark and was well capable of offending the broadcast audience."